salilwalavalkar/blog/_posts/2019-05-14-moving-to-jekyll-based-github-blog.md

 ---

 **Mission:** I wanted to start publishing my thoughts on a blog again.
 I already had one hosted on [blogger](https://salilwalavalkar.blogspot.com/) but wanted to try something new.
 Here were few of my requirements:
-- Ability to manage blog data on Github.
+- Ability to manage blog data on Github (Command line FTW).
-- Switch from HTML based to Markdown.
+- Switch from HTML based to Markdown (Improve my markdown in the process).
 - Static site for better performance.

-I stumbled upon [Jekyll](https://jekyllrb.com/).
+I came across [Jekyll](https://jekyllrb.com/) on the interwebs.
 I found it much easier to manage my blog data with Jekyll than with Wordpress/Blogger.
-It has a lot of customizations which hopefully I wil discover along the way..
+It has a lot of customizations which hopefully I will discover along the way..